divyaandrews/Thesis/README.md

 # Thesis Code Repository<img src="logo_CUSAT.png" align="right" height="139" />

-This repository is maintained to provide relevant codes corresponding to the chapters of my PhD thesis titled **"Some Contributions to Modelling and Analysis of Count Time Series".**.
+This repository is maintained to provide relevant codes corresponding to the chapters of my PhD thesis titled **"Some Contributions to Modelling and Analysis of Count Time Series"**.

 ## Chapters and Associated Code